England rise to third in world rankings

 Wales stay in 19th after a victory against Belarus sandwiched between draws against Finland and Estonia.

-Scotland, who lost in Denmark after beating Moldova and Austria, rise four places to 45th.
+Scotland, who lost in Denmark before beating Moldova and Austria, rise four places to 45th.

 Northern Ireland are also up four spots, wins over Lithuania and Estonia and a draw with Switzerland lifting them to 47th.